WhiskeyRant/decktuner-bot/README.md

 	- See "Interview Process"
 - Workshops are where pilots can seek compartmentalized help from tuners.
 - Any amount of tuners can participate, but other pilots can only view the channel
 	- Each tuner that participates in a workshop will be added to a list of active tuners participating in that workshop.
-This is important to note for the feedback process.
-See "Feedback Process"
 - To close a workshop, `!close` or `!forceclose` commands must be used
-- Once a workshop is closed, the feedback process will begin
-	- See "Feedback Process"
 - Workshops are created in the "WORKSHOPS" category
 	- Since each category has a limit of 50 channels, there are 3 workshop categories set in place in case of overflow